ivan-paleo/publish-micro-image/README2.md

-The Nyquist criterion (based on the [Nyquist–Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem)) states that [the value for the digital lateral resolution (measuring point spacing) should be 2-3 $\times$ smaller than the value for optical lateral resolution ($\delta_L$)](https://zeiss-campus.magnet.fsu.edu/articles/basics/digitalimaging.html).
+The Nyquist criterion (based on the [Nyquist–Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem)) states that [the value for the digital lateral resolution (measuring point spacing) should be 2-3 times smaller than the value for optical lateral resolution ($\delta_L$)](https://zeiss-campus.magnet.fsu.edu/articles/basics/digitalimaging.html).
 This is necessary to digitally image with sufficient details the